Click on charts to see full size

 To arrive at the overall grade for water quality in the Anacostia River, the Anacostia Watershed Society (AWS) first evaluates and grades each of three sections of the 9 mile tidal river for the key indicators of Dissolved Oxygen, Fecal Bacteria, Water Clarity and Chlorophyll a.
 The three sections, shown on the map below, are the Maryland portion of the Anacostia (Section 1: MD Anacostia), the upper half of the Anacostia in the District of Columbia above the East Capitol Street Bridge (Section 2: Upper DC Anacostia), and the lower portion in the District (Section 3: Lower DC Anacostia).
 Assessment for Submerged Aquatic Vegetation (SAV), Stormwater Volume Runoff, Toxics, and Trash is conducted for the entire tidal Anacostia River.
 These parameters will also be taken into consideration to give %Score and Grade for each section and the entire river.

 Steady progress overall is seen once again for this year’s report with a small increase in the %Score.
 Fecal Bacteria, Water Clarity and Chlorophyll a have been slowly improving, likely a result of DC Water’s work to reduce its sewage overflows (reduced by 40% in 2009 and by 60% in 2011).
-Submerged Aquatic Vegetation (SAV) seems to be making a strong comeback after a decade of absence.
-The %Score for SAV increased by six times from last year’s report!
-However, these gains are not enough to result in the substantial improvement of water quality in any section or overall largely because of unfavorable weather patterns that impact parameters.
-With each section for various parameters continuing to earn a failing grade, our overall assessment of water quality in the Anacostia River evaluated in 2016 is an F.
+Submerged Aquatic Vegetation (SAV) continues to make a strong comeback after a decade of absence.
+The %Score for SAV increased by seven times from 2013!
+However, these gains are not enough to result in the substantial improvement of water quality in any section or overall.
+With each section for various parameters continuing to earn a failing grade, our overall assessment of water quality in the Anacostia River evaluated in 2017 is an F.

-We are excited to see bivale and SAV species return because it is a good indication that conditions are improving, in sync with what we are observing in terms of water quality.
+We are excited to see a diversity of bivale species returning because it is a good indication that conditions are improving, in sync with what we are observing in terms of water quality.
+It is also encouraging that river's conditions are good enough to support otters!

 These effects appear to be at play here for dissolved oxygen (DO).
-Intense rain events during the grading period resulted in regular sewage and runoff discharges to the lower river from the District’s Combined Sewer Overflow (CSO) system (see Precipitation Pattern for detail).
+Intense rain events during the grading period results in regular sewage and runoff discharges to the lower river from the District’s Combined Sewer Overflow (CSO) system (see Precipitation Pattern for detail).
 CSOs discharge a lot of organic matter that will later decompose, consuming oxygen in the water.
-As a result, dissolved oxygen values were very low in the District portion of the river.
-The faster flowing, more turbulent, Maryland streams carry more DO, enough that Maryland’s tidal river had enough dissolved oxygen to earn a B for the period.
+As a result, dissolved oxygen values could be very low in the District portion of the river.
+The faster flowing, more turbulent, Maryland streams carry more DO, and give the Maryland portion of the Anacostia a better grade compared to the DC portions of the Anacostia (See the first table on this page).
 In contrast, the tidal river in Maryland has higher readings of fecal bacteria (thus a lower score) than the lower portions in the District due in part to the presence of more wildlife feces upriver.
 Potomac River water that enters the lower Anacostia as part of the daily tide cycle also has a stronger dilution effect in the lower river which could be a factor here.

-Despite the frequent and intense rainfall events that brought more sediment to the river, water clarity became only slightly worse in terms of %Score compared to the past 2 years while the longterm trend shows improvement (See Parameter Trend Analysis).
-The longterm improving trend toward clearer water was also seen in the return of submerged aquatic vegetation (SAV) as reported in the 2015 Report Card for the first time since it disappeared from the Anacostia in 2003.
+Despite the various weather patterns, dry weather or wet, the trend of water clarity have been improving gradually and steadily in terms of %Score though the year to year comparison in the above table does not show the trend clearly (See Data Analysis to better see trend).
+The long term improving trend toward clearer water was also seen in the return of submerged aquatic vegetation (SAV) as reported in the 2015 Report Card for the first time since it disappeared from the Anacostia in 2003.
 SAV is back and continues to grow!

-The improvement in Chlorophyll a is another indicator that the water is becoming clearer.
-Some of this may be a result of earlier improvements to the CSO system that have reduced the number of smaller and more frequent releases to the river resulting in more of the dirtier “first flush” runoff from the District being diverted to the Blue Plains Plant for treatment.
+The improvement in Chlorophyll a is another indicator that the water is becoming clearer because the better %Score of Chlorophyll a means the less amount of algae in the water and less greenish.
+Some of this may be a result of earlier improvements to the CSO system that have reduced the number of smaller and more frequent releases to the river, which is dirtier “first flush” runoff from the District, being diverted to the Blue Plains Plant for treatment.
 The reduction of nutrient inputs to the river from these system upgrades (60% improvement to date) may be an important factor in the improvement of Chlorophyll a and water clarity.
+Again, the improving trend is not visible in the table.
+When we examine trend, it is very important to see a long term analysis.
+See our Data Analysis for detail.

 While there has been substantial progress in the study and assessment of legacy toxics in and along the river, notably the ongoing investigation of toxic river sediments throughout the entire tidal portion of the river, and continued collaboration and discussions among stakeholders and potentially responsible parties, little actual cleanup has yet to occur.
 The only sites along the river that have completed cleanups are Washington Gas and the Washington Navy Yard, but these were on land only while river portions continue to be studied.
 Until there is a reduction in the presence of toxic substances in and along the river that results in an improvement in water quality and the health of aquatic organisms, this grade will remain low.

 Progress on trash reduction has been slow, but growing.
 Past efforts to install trash traps in the District and charge fees on plastic bags in DC and Montgomery County are notable.
 Stepped up efforts by local jurisdictions to reach goals set in trash reduction plans required by federal law (due to the extreme nature of the problem here) should soon produce more substantial results.
 This includes new laws to prohibit the use of plastic foam (a.k.a.
 Styrofoam) as food and beverage containers (effective January 1, 2016 in the District and Montgomery County, and July 1, 2016 in Prince George’s County).
 The proliferation of beverage containers in river trash is a major problem yet to be addressed.
 Environmental advocates have started to take action to reduce beverage containers through legislation; however, these efforts have been unsuccessful thus far.
-Non- floatable trash is also a significant problem; AWS trash monitoring at Nash Run shows 70% of trash by count is nonfloatable.
-More work needs to be done to address this larger problem likely through enforcement of illegal dumping and littering.
+Non-floatable trash is also a significant problem; AWS trash monitoring at Nash Run shows 70% of trash by count is non-floatable.
+More work needs to be done to address this larger problem likely through enforcement of illegal dumping and littering or lifestyle change.
+Our food packing lifestyle could be changed so that food wrappers (chip bags, etc.) will not be discarded.

 In addition to the extensive mapping and study of toxic hotspots along the river that will be used to plan the cleanup of numerous individual sites, agency officials and community leaders have been convened by the District to improve and support a comprehensive cleanup plan of contaminated river sediments.